exuvia/CIBC_Developer_Tasks/README.md

 # Solutions to  CIBC_Developer_Tasks
-This repository contain my solutions to Tasks 1-3 and Bonus tasks 1 -2.
+This repository contains my solutions to Tasks 1-3 and Bonus tasks 1 -2.

 ## Required Task 1
 _Goal: Demonstrate your ability to work with common collaboration tools for software development._